BharathBabu9999/interest-calculator/README.md

 # Private Financing Interest Calculator

-A full-stack React + FastAPI application for managing private lending — track loans, repayments, and compound interest across multiple clients, with per-user accounts and a PostgreSQL database.
+A full-stack React + FastAPI application for managing private financing — track lending, borrowing, and compound interest across multiple clients, with per-user accounts, a PostgreSQL database, and a dark/light theme.

 ## 🌟 Features